Counselor/Crisis Interventionist (Licensed Psychologist)

 - Doctorate in Counseling or Clinical Psychology from an accredited program.

-- California license to practice psychology
+- Licensed/license eligible to practice psychology in California.

 Experience and Skills: The candidate must demonstrate experience with the following:

 - Issues pertinent to a diverse college student population.

 - Clinical experience providing crisis stabilization services in either a community mental health setting, or university counseling center.

 - Intake clinical interviews, including psycho-diagnostic assessment, case conceptualization, and treatment plan formulation, for students with a broad spectrum of psychological problems, ranging from adjustment issues to major psychiatric disorders.